 Visit the Ryedale Folk Museum in Hutton le Hole

 The Ryedale Folk Museum covers 6 acres of land and showcases rural life in the area dating back to the Iron Age.
 In 20 buildings you can explore what life was like in the Manor House and Village shops.
 See crafts and crofters cottages as well as a witches hovel and a dairy.

 Go Ape at Dalby Forest Pickering

 If you like adventure you’ll love Go Ape at Dalby Forest.
-Treetop adventures, zip line adventures and bouncy nets are one of the best fun things to do in Pickering.
+This treetop adventure, zip line adventures and bouncy nets are one of the best fun things to do in Pickering.
 There’s also all-terrain Segways which provide for a great outdoor adventure for all the family.
 Stay locally in Pickering and explore Dalby Forest for amazing fun.

 Visit Goathland near Pickering Yorkshire